-The Root user: This user is the administrator of the dashboard.
-The first time you log in to the dashboard you must log in as this user.
-The default user name for this user is admin.
-There is no default password for this user.
+The Manager user: This user is the administrator of the MySQL Enterprise Monitor User Interface.
+The first time you log in to the dashboard, log in as this user.
+You choose the ID and password for this user.

 The Agent user: The Monitor Agent needs to report the status of the MySQL server it is monitoring.
 For this reason it needs to log in to the dashboard.
-The default user name for this user is agent.
-There is no default password for this user.
+You choose the ID and password for this user.

-The Monitor Agent has two roles in the MySQL Enterprise Monitor; it must have access to the dashboard and to the MySQL server it is monitoring.
-For a description of the agent as a MySQL user see Section 5.1.1, "Existing Users".
+The Monitor Agent communicates both with the Dashboard, and with the MySQL server it is monitoring.
+For a description of the agent as a MySQL user, see Section 5.1.1, "Existing Users".

-5.2 Service Manager Installation
+5.2 Installing the Service Manager

 The MySQL Enterprise Service Manager is the core element of the MySQL Enterprise Monitor.
-The installation process for this element is completely self-contained, but the installation includes the following components:
+The installation process for this element also includes some supplemental components: